nsg/ansible-syntax/index.md

 The disadvantage to ignore the quotes are that if you start out with a simple list with no quotes and you later on decides to use variables you need to add quotes to every element to stay consistent.
 That creates a larger diff in your code commit and that is never a good thing.
 Combine that with the fact that Jinja convertes `yes` to bool(True) and that can cause bugs if you expected a literal yes.

-So I will end up recommending to use quotes most of the time, and only omit them if you like to use the Jinja conversions.
+So I will end I recommend to use quotes most of the time, and only omit them if you like to use the Jinja conversions, or possible for the aesthetics.

 ### Recommendation